Italians in the United Kingdom: Distribution

 Italians and British-born people of Italian descent reside across the entire UK.
 Furthermore, unlike many ethnic groups in the country, there are substantial numbers of Italians outside England.
 Locations with significant Italian populations include London, where the 2011 Census recorded 62,050 Italian-born residents, Manchester with an estimated 25,000 people of Italian ethnicity, Bedford with an estimated 14,000 ethnic Italians, and Glasgow, which is home to the vast majority of the estimated 35,000+ Italian Scots.

+A 2025 study about the Italian consular district of Manchester (which includes central and northern England) estimates around 130,000 Italian nationals in the area, largely in urban locations, with both Manchester and Birmingham having 28,000 people of Italian nationality.
+The same study estimates that about half of them comes from secondary migration routes through Italy from extra-european countries, primarily Pakistan, India, Ghana, Brazil and Bangladesh.